 My short response to all three objections is: They are not right (in nearly all larger companies).

-I feel comfortable claiming this because I have worked +14 years in procurement, and I have helped hundreds of large companies within the supplier management space across +10 countries, and I know what the real practices used within supplier management are within larger companies in the Western World.
+I feel comfortable claiming this because I have worked for +14 years in procurement and I have helped hundreds of large companies within the supplier management space across +10 countries and I know what the real practices used within supplier management are within larger companies in the Western World.
 And it is NOT MBO.